Updated: April 20, 2009

 Vaccines containing the whole cell pertussis component (DTP) are no longer recommended for use in the United States and are not listed here although they are used in many other countries.
 Vaccines containing lower amounts of diphtheria toxoid—abbreviated with a small d—are utilized in persons 7 years of age or older.
 Pertussis component-containing vaccines are not available for children 7-9 years of age.

-Product Name: Tetanus toxoid (TT)
+Name: Tetanus toxoid adsorbed (TT)

 Manufacturer: Sanofi Pasteur